dhongyeon/CS/Problem2/README.md

 Total_day = dyear + dmonth + dday
 ```
 Now, we need to determine the day of the imported date.
-As AD 0001.1.1 is a sunday, I used the following code to determine the day of the date.
+As AD 0001.1.1 is a Sunday, I used the following code to determine the day of the date.
 ```Python
 day_find = (Total_day) % 7